kit678/VoiceAgentPlanner/memory-bank/PRD.md

 **AI Productivity Agent** is a desktop-first personal assistant that transforms goal management and daily productivity.
 Using advanced LLM capabilities, it breaks down high-level goals into actionable tasks, prioritizes work based on deadlines and importance, and provides intelligent daily briefings.

 The agent features seamless voice and text interaction through hotkey activation, integrating Gemini 2.0 Flash Live API for unified speech-to-text, LLM processing, and text-to-speech capabilities.
-Built on a seven-node architecture (LLM, Tool, Control, Memory, Input, Guardrail, Fallback), it is designed to connect with Trello, Notion, and Google Calendar via Zapier for comprehensive workflow management (external integrations planned for future releases).
+Built on a seven-node architecture (LLM, Tool, Control, Memory, Input, Guardrail, Fallback), it is designed for comprehensive workflow management through direct integration with Google Workspace services.

 Targeting busy professionals and students, it reduces cognitive load by preventing important tasks from falling through cracks while maintaining an intuitive, minimalist interface that fits naturally into existing workflows.